oddin-ai/oddin-documentation/projects-docs/getting-started/for-advertisers.md

 # First Steps

-## Creating Your Account

-**What you will require for a setup**
+## Getting Started with Oddin

+This guide will walk you through the essential steps to set up your Oddin advertiser account, select a suitable plan, and fund your campaigns.

+### What You'll Need

 - Verified email address.
 - Your ad content.
+- A preferred payment method (e.g., crypto wallet details).
+- Your social media IDs (Telegram, Discord, X) for profile completion.

+### Creating Your Account

+**Select Your Oddin Plan:** \

+- Go to https://oddin.ai/content-distribution and choose the plan that best suits your advertising needs.
-To get started with Oddin as an advertiser, select a plan from our website: https://oddin.ai/content-distribution and you will be directed to the Oddin dashboard sign up page.
+- You will be redirected to the Oddin Dashboard sign-up page.

 ![Website Plan selection](/img/Oddin-website-plan-selection.png)